Going to Court

 If there is a violation of a civil or criminal protection order:

-• For civil protection orders, the court that issued the order could also find the abuser in contempt of court.
+• For civil protection orders, the court that issued the order could also find the respondent in contempt of court.
 When someone violates a civil protection order, you can ask the court that issued the order to find them in contempt.
-If found in contempt, the abuser can face fines or jail time.
+If found in contempt, the respondent can face fines or jail time.
 Filing for contempt is complicated, so you should talk to a lawyer or advocate before filing.

 Renewing a civil protection order